petartotev/PT_Demo_NET_Kubernetes/README.md

 demonetkubernetes-hpa   Deployment/demonetkubernetes-deployment   1%/50%    1         5         1          14m
 ```

-✅ SUCCESS: TARGETS is not `<unknown>/50%` anymore - it has a value of `1%/50%`, taken from the metrics of the running pods.
+✅ SUCCESS: TARGETS is not `<unknown>/50%` anymore - it has a valid value of `1%/50%`, taken from the metrics of the running pods.

 11. Test